 - The TSP channel improvements will have no significant adverse impacts to terrestrial habitats, limited to a few acres of disturbed, urbanized land cover.
 No inducement of significant indirect effects, such as changing land development patterns that would result in terrestrial habitat loss, would occur due to the TSP for the reasons discussed at the beginning of Section 4.2.
 Therefore, impacts to terrestrial habitat are not carried forward in the cumulative impact analysis. - The TSP channel improvements will have no significant adverse impacts to wetlands or tidal marsh.
 No inducement of significant indirect effects, such as changing land development patterns that would result in wetland loss, would occur due to the TSP for the reasons discussed at the beginning of Section 4.2.
-Therefore, impacts to wetlands are not carried forward in the cumulative impact analysis. - The TSP channel improvements will impact approximately 740 acres of undredged shallow bay bottom.
-Though this is a relatively small proportion of the 600 square miles of Galveston Bay, the other cumulative projects involve dredging in the marine environment of the study area and could constitute a greater impact cumulatively with the TSP.
+Therefore, impacts to wetlands are not carried forward in the cumulative impact analysis. - The LPP channel improvements will impact approximately 2,131 acres of undredged shallow bay bottom in Galveston Bay and 456 acres in the Buffalo/San Jacinto River; the NED plan would impact 1,027 acres in Galveston Bay and another 456 acres in the Buffalo/San Jacinto River.
+Construction of the new bird islands and marshes will convert unvegetated homogenous bay bottom to marsh.
+The acreage for all proposed in water new beneficial use mitigation areas totals 1074 acres for the NED Plan and 1519 acres for the LPP.
+Placement of dredged material in the new marsh area will result in permanent habitat conversion.
+Though this is a relatively small proportion of the 600 square miles of Galveston Bay, the other cumulative projects involve dredging in the marine environment of the study area and could constitute a greater impact cumulatively with either the LPP or NED.
 Therefore, impacts to bay/deepwater habitat were carried forward in the cumulative impact analysis.